fuzzylogicxx/fuzzylogic/posts/northern-road-trip-2020.md

 The weather was decent, and there were early signs that Rudy would be a happy traveller.
 We needed only one brief stop during the 2 hour drive; at lovely Luss for a short walk to allow Rudy some shits and giggles (mainly shits).

-By mid-afternoon, we arrived at our destination, [The Oyster Inn](http://www.oysterinn.co.uk/), donned our Covid masks and dropped off our stuff.
-We drove into Oban and had a saunter around, stopping to eat scallops at the harbourside Seafood Hut.
+By mid-afternoon we had arrived at our destination, [The Oyster Inn](http://www.oysterinn.co.uk/), donned our Covid masks and dropped off our stuff.

+We drove into Oban and enjoyed a saunter around, stopping to eat scallops at the harbourside Seafood Hut.

 That night we ate dinner in our hotel restaurant: Fish Pie and a beer for me, Scampi and a glass of wine for Clair.
 Perfectly decent pub fare all round.
 Holiday started!